minhduc0711/piano-transcribe/README.md

 Final project for MALIS course at EURECOM.

+Reference implementation for the Onsets and Frames model: https://github.com/jongwook/onsets-and-frames/

 A few collaboration guidelines
 ------------
 * Put the untouched original dataset in `data/raw`, processed dataset in `data/processed`.